DocFX/symfony-website-checklist/README.md

         - behind the `src/Controller/Admin` directory,
         - the admin ones wherever they are,
         - and all the generated CRUDL ones.
+8. Use the MakerBundle to make a registration process (`php bin/console make:registration-form`).
+9. The `SecurityController.php` and `RegistrationController.php` stay at the root of `src/Controller` directory.

 ## 8. Use TailwindCSS for styles and RWI